kdakan/Building-a-Pascal-Compiler/README.md

 - The return address is the address of the command to be executed after the current function/procedure ends or returns.

 ## 14. Symbol table:
-- The symbols defined in a block can only be seen in this block and within the blocks in this block.
-The above runtime stack structure provides this during runtime execution of the program.
+- The symbols defined in a block can only be seen in this block and within the blocks contained in this block.
+The above runtime stack structure provides this behavior during runtime execution of the program.
 - To ensure that block scoping rules apply, the symbol table used in the compilation phase is also in a stack structure.
-This way, symbols (variables, functions, procedures, user defned types) in different blocks but with the same name, are not mixed to each other.
+This way, symbols (variables, functions, procedures, user defned types) in different blocks but with the same name, are not mixed with each other.

 For example, if block B and C are located in block A, the status of the symbol stack is: